Client library for TheAuthAPI

 Example: Rotating an API-Key

-When you need to quickly and securely rotate a compromised key, while preserving the key’s metadata, use therotateKey
+When you need to quickly and securely rotate a compromised key, while preserving the key’s metadata, use therotateKey method.
+This method while clone your key and return you with a new one.

 Handling Errors